DionGR/Chess_SGG/README.md

 * v1.1 - Transition to full-scale 8x8 chessboard with all the pieces, castling & two-step pawn move
 * v1.2 - Game Review Screen & Ability to retire early
 * v1.3 - Captured piece icons & Stalemate
-* TO-DO: Simulation for check-mate checking, MULTIPLAYER(?)
+* TO-DO: Simulation for check-mate checking, Multiplayer

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.